ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 * Use CIS in front of a kubernetes cluster to implement
   * content caching with CDN
-  * and security with WAF
+  * and security with DDoS, WAF

 ## Services used
 {: #services}